 Netanyahu Wins Likud Party's Primary, Setting Up Another Election Run

 Israeli Prime Minister Benjamin Netanyahu will be his party's leader when Israel holds a national election in March, after notching a landslide victory in the Likud Party primary Thursday.
-Netanyahu had faced a rare challenger in Likud's primary race – but he secured more than 70% of the vote.
+Netanyahu had faced a rare challenger in Likud's primary race, but he secured more than 70% of the vote.

 "A huge win!"
 Netanyahu said via Twitter.
-He also promised to take Likud and Israel to great new achievements – and some of them hinge on new concessions from the U.S., where the Trump administration has broken with decades of precedents by recognizing Jerusalem as the capital of Israel and move its embassy to the city.
+He also promised to take Likud and Israel to great new achievements.
+Some of them hinge on new concessions from the U.S., where the Trump administration has broken with decades of precedents by recognizing Jerusalem as the capital of Israel and moving the U.S. Embassy to the city.

 In a victory speech after Thursday's vote, Netanyahu promised more gains to his conservative base.